1971 Okinawa Reversion Agreement: Final stages

 The US had informed Japan that reversion was possible if in the event of an emergency, nuclear weapons were allowed in Okinawa.
 The issue was brought forth by the US as an ultimatum.
 Japan complied, but the ultimatum brought up complications on what was considered an emergency that warranted nuclear weapons.
 Although Japan did not believe such an emergency would ever occur, its goal for total denuclearization had failed.
 The US also sought for fair competition with Japanese wool textile manufacturers.
 Because economy and government are intertwined, the US pressed for regulations on wool manufacturers.
 Since the issue of reversion became tied to trade, top-secret discussions took place at the White House and ended with an agreement to meet with other countries concerning the General Agreement on Tariffs and Trade in which Japan promised to support the Americans' search for fair trade.

-China criticized the reversion of sovereignty because of its claims on the area, based on ancient Chinese maritime logs, simplified Chinese: 顺风相送; traditional Chinese: 順風相送; pinyin: Shùnfēng Xiāngsòng.
+Both China (PRC) and Taiwan (ROC) criticized the reversion agreement because of their claim on the Senkaku Islands, which were included as part of the Ryukyu Islands returned to Japan, based on, among others, the ancient Chinese maritime logs, simplified Chinese: 顺风相送; traditional Chinese: 順風相送; pinyin: Shùnfēng Xiāngsòng.
 Its references were judged insufficiently credible to validate their claim.
 The historical circumstances remain a subject of debate.

 Reaction in Japan

-The agreements sparked controversy in both Okinawa and mainland Japan for different reasons.
-Despite the desire of many inhabitants of the islands for independence, the Japanese government decided to negotiate the reversion of the prefecture back to its control.
-The document was not ratified in Japan until November 24, 1971, by the National Diet.
-Even before the discussions, the Ryukyu independence movement aimed to have Okinawa independent from both the US and Japan.
+During the American administration, political currents favoring independence from both the US and Japan existed but remained highly marginal, while the massive popular support for the reversion movement among local inhabitants provided the crucial impetus for the Japanese government's negotiations to revert the prefecture to its administration.
+The document of agreement was not ratified in Japan until November 24, 1971, by the National Diet.
+However, it sparked controversy in both Okinawa and mainland Japan, largely over the terms of reversion—above all the continued U.S. military presence—rather than reversion itself.
 In Tokyo, a group of radical students discontent with American military presence in Okinawa rioted using Molotov cocktails and steel pipes, killing a police officer.
 The Koza riot was another example of the social unrest that took place in Japan during that time.
-American military forces reported that the reversion of sovereignty created a new and challenging environment for military forces to deal with.
+American military forces reported that the reversion of Okinawa created a new and challenging environment for military forces to deal with.